MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/azure-cosmos-db-v2.md

 6. At the prompt to configure data source authentication, enter the Account Key.
 Then select **Connect**.
 Your data catalog, databases, and tables appear in the **Navigator** dialog box.

-7. In the **Display Options** pane, select the check box for the dataset that you want to use.
+7. In the **Display Options** pane, select the check box for the semantic model that you want to use.

    :::image type="content" source="./media/azure-cosmosdb/navigator.png" alt-text="Screenshot of the Navigator emphasizing the data you've selected." lightbox="./media/azure-cosmosdb/navigator.png":::

 8. The most optimal way to specify the Partition Key filter (so that the aggregate functions can be pushed down to Cosmos DB) is to use [dynamic M parameters](/power-bi/connect-data/desktop-dynamic-m-query-parameters).
-To use dynamic M parameters, you would create a dataset with unique Partition Key values, create a parameter, add it as filter on main dataset, bind it to the unique Partition key datset, and use it as a slicer for the main dataset.
+To use dynamic M parameters, you would create a semantic model with unique Partition Key values, create a parameter, add it as a filter on the main semantic model, bind it to the unique Partition key semantic model, and use it as a slicer for the main semantic model.
 Use the following steps to enable dynamic M parameters for Partition Key filtering.

    **a.
-Create a dataset with unique partition key values**:
+Create a semantic model with unique partition key values**:

       In **Navigator**, select **Transform Data** instead of **Load** to bring up the Power Query editor.
-Right-click on the queries dataset, and then select **Duplicate** to create a new dataset.
+Right-click on the queries semantic model, and then select **Duplicate** to create a new model.

       :::image type="content" source="./media/azure-cosmosdb/duplicate-dataset.png" alt-text="Screenshot showing how to select duplicate from your existing query in the Power Query editor." lightbox="./media/azure-cosmosdb/duplicate-dataset.png":::

-      Rename the new Partition Key dataset, then right-click on the Cosmos DB partition key column.
+      Rename the new Partition Key model, then right-click on the Cosmos DB partition key column.
 In this example, **Product** is the Cosmos DB partition key column.
 Select **Remove Other Columns**, and then select **Remove Duplicates**.

       :::image type="content" source="./media/azure-cosmosdb/unique-partition-keys.png" alt-text="Screenshot showing the unique Partition Keys in Power Query editor." lightbox="./media/azure-cosmosdb/unique-partition-keys.png":::